 KVM Switch - Network Power Management Interface of Servers

 Keyboard, video, and mouse (KVM) is an industrial instrument that allows users to concurrently control multiple computers from keyboards, video monitors, and mice.
 Using a KVM switch transforms the workforce in its productive nature to conserve time, space, and money as it allows users to connect from one system to another computer while accessing data in real-time.
-The switch allows users to connect from one system to any computer while accessing data in real-time.
-The keyboard, mouse, and video monitor are all connected to the KVM switch, enabling users to use a single set of keyboard, video monitor, and mouse instead of supplying a set for each individual computer that ultimately takes up a whole lot of space and money.
+The switch allows users to connect from one system to another computer while accessing data in real-time.
+The keyboard, mouse, and video monitor are all connected to the KVM switch, enabling users to use a single set of keyboard, video monitor, and mouse instead of supplying a set for each computer that ultimately takes up a whole lot of space and money.

 Types of Ethernet Cables - Cat 5 & Cat 6